Schnirivadze/hnefatafl/client/README.md

 ## Features
 #### Added in this commit
-- File names and variables changed to be more easily readable
-- Implemented sides (right now only affects what pieces you can move and hover)
+- An animation of pieces

 #### Already existing
+- File names and variables are easily readable
+- Implemented sides
 - Added comments
 - Z-Index is fixed
 - Pieces cant move against rules